-Note that Baden-Clay doesn’t get to the point with this answer.
+Note how Baden-Clay slow down the pace.
 Often guilty callers seek to mitigate their stress by delay.

 Note the pauses “Uhm” and the stuttering “I”.
 In Statement Analysis, this is called the “stuttering I of anxiety”.
 Gerard Baden-Clay should be highly efficient at using this pronoun since he is not a stutterer.
 The question that produce the stuttering “I” is sensitive to him.